BabylonJS/OldDocumentationSite/content/tutorials/01_Play_Pen/Cameras.md

    scene.activeCamera.panningSensibility = 0;
 ```

+## State

+Camera state can be stored in order to restore it later.
+The state of a camera includes position, rotation and FOV.
+To store the current state, just call `camera.storeState()`.
+To restore it, call `camera.restoreState()`.

+You can find a live example here: https://www.babylonjs-playground.com/#GH5SVN#1

 ## Unique Purpose Cameras

 There are some Babylon.js cameras that have unique purposes.
 I will try to explain their purposes as we examine each camera and their constructors.